combo-lab/combo_vite/USER_GUIDE.md

 <img src="/@imagetools/f0b2f404b13f052c604e632f2fb60381bf61a520" />
 ```

 The `vite-imagetools` plugin is expecting that the output URL will be intercepted by Vite and the plugin may then handle all URLs that start with `/@imagetools`.
 If you are using plugins that are expecting this behavior, you will need to manually correct the URLs.
-You can do this in the `vite.config.js` file by using the `transformOnServe` option.
+You can do this in the `vite.config.js` configuration file by using the `transformOnServe` option.

 In this particular example, we will prepend the Vite development server URL to all occurrences of `/@imagetools` within the generated code: